NeuroTechX/ntx_slack_archive/general.md

  >They also have a great SDK.
 I would just love to see more open source projects with it (There are a few, but I would love to see more)

+4/3/2017 6:16 PM

+ **maxim** :

+ >Yeah, their SDK was a big motivation to buy the headset.
+What kind of OSS projects with Muse would you want to see?
+I'm interested in doing something with it now, but having a better understanding of what's possible will be great